Checklist for selling a house

 11. Consider any legal and financial obligations

 Selling a home involves a lot of paperwork, which includes legal and financial considerations.
 Your agent will ensure you've got the documents your state and municipality require, such as seller disclosures and homeowner association documents where these are required.
-Learn about the home inspection and appraisal process.
+Learn about the home inspection process.
 Prospective buyers will likely hire a home inspector and may want to negotiate repairs or price changes based on the inspector's results.

 12. Negotiating offers and closing the sale